nasa/cumulus-dashboard/README.md

 ```bash
   $ git clone https://github.com/nasa/cumulus-dashboard
 ```
-The cloned directory `./cumulus-dashboard` will be refered as the root directory of the project and commands that are referenced in this document, should start from that directory.
+The cloned directory `./cumulus-dashboard` will be referred as the root directory of the project and commands that are referenced in this document, should start from that directory.

 ### Build the dashboard using Docker and Docker Compose